Recovery

 • It's OK to have bleeding for about a week after the D&C. The amount of bleeding should be similar to what you have during a normal period.

-• Don’t drive for 24 hours after the D&C unless your provider says it's OK.
+• Don't drive for 24 hours after the D&C unless your doctor says it's okay.

-• Don’t have sex or use tampons or douches until your healthcare provider says it’s safe.
+• Don't have sex or use tampons or douches until your doctor says it's safe.

 Follow-up